Anann99/NLP-Keyword-extractor/README.md

 ## Files

-- `keyword_model.py`: Python file containing the keyword extraction model code.
+- `keywordmodel.py`: Python file containing the keyword extraction model code.
 - `app.py`: Python file containing the Streamlit app code.
 - `eval_dataset.csv`: Sample evaluation CSV file.
 - `README.md`: This file.
+- `requirements.txt`: Contains the dependancies that need to be installed on the system

 ## Credits